AmpereBEEP/RadioFurnitureFixed/README.md

 # Radio Furniture FIXED

 Adds a buyable radio to Lethal Company that can play thousands of random real radio stations!

 The radio is found in the store and purchased for 80 credits.

+You can turn the radio on the right dial and change the station to a random new one using the left dial, with a volume switch on the left side to adjust to your liking!

+The radio station's name and UUID are output into the BepInEx console when you change stations, so you can figure out what station you were listening to!

 **⚠️ WARNING:** This mod uses a [live, community-driven database of radio stations](https://www.radio-browser.info/).
 I am not responsible for the entries, nor the content found on the radio stations themselves.

+## Update Changelog

+### V1.0.1
+Updated the readme to fix the incorrectly listed purchase price in the shop and improve the wording of the description to better reflect what the mod does.

 ## Credits/Licensing